 Visits and Tours

 We are frequently asked about visits and tours.
-We hope to offer this someday in the future when our project is a little further along, but we are not yet ready for visitors.
+We may offer this someday in the future when our project is a little further along, but we are not yet ready for visitors.
 This farm is our family home and it is a work in progress.